The Hidden Biases in Leadership Selection - And How to Overcome Them

 - What it is: Perceiving leadership as a predominantly male trait.

-- The Data: A McKinsey report revealed that women are often overlooked for leadership roles despite being rated higher than men in key competencies like resilience and people management.
+- The A McKinsey report revealed that women are often overlooked for leadership roles despite being rated higher than men in key competencies like resilience and people management.

 - Why it happens: Stereotypes about gender roles often associate men with authority and decision-making, while women are seen as less assertive or authoritative.